What is Tibetan Medicine? (Sowa-Rigpa)

 it remains a fact, and a hard necessity of existence, that all creations are transitory.”
 This impermanence causes every being to suffer at one stage or another.
 Suffering is thus not accidental but springs from a specific cause, whether from this life or a previous life.

-Five elements and relationship between the mental and physical health
+Five elements and relationship between mental and physical health.

 The theory of the five Cosmo elements in Sowa-Rigpa states that an excess, deficiency, or disturbance occurs in three energies that may lead to imbalance.